sustainable-computing-io/kepler-model-server/model_training/README.md

 ./script.sh prepare_cluster
 ```
 The script will
-1. create a kind cluster `kind-for-training` with registry at port `5101`.
+1. create a kind cluster `kind` with registry at port `5101`.
 2. deploy Prometheus.
 3. deploy Prometheus RBAC and node port to `30090` port on kind node which will be forwarded to `9090` port on the host.
 4. deploy service monitor for kepler and reload to Prometheus server
+5. deploy Tekton

 ### For managed cluster